Skip to main content

 Is the Influenza Vaccine made of mRNA technology?

-In the current study, flu shots in Michigan are made from mRNA technology.
+In the current study, flu shots in Southfield, Michigan are made from mRNA technology.
 The investigational vaccine is thought to work by activating your body’s natural defence mechanism, the immune system by using mRNA.
 There is no dead or weakened part of the virus in the study vaccine.

 Where can I receive the study flu shots?

-If you fit the eligibility criteria and decide to participate in the clinical trial, you might receive the study flu shots in Michigan at our study site location which may be within a 50-mile radius of you.
+If you fit the eligibility criteria and decide to participate in the clinical trial, you might receive the study flu shots in Southfield, Michigan at our study site location which may be within a 50-mile radius of you.

 Will I receive compensation for my time and travel?